Mjz86/c_colon/README.md

 may be read from or written to , but its undefined if the caller reads these after the call , except when initialized again.

-important note: any registers not used or not in any signature is unused , any register not needed after a call , or a dynamic call doesn't need to be saved ,unless proven better by compiler. for example if i do a call to a dynamic function in an almost empty function, no registers are saved , only the function will have many used registers.
+important note: any registers not used or not in any signature is unused , any register not needed after a call , or a fastdyncallee dynamic call doesn't need to be saved ,unless proven better by compiler. for example if i do a call to a fastdyncallee dynamic function in an almost empty function, no registers are saved , only the function will have many used registers.

 a function signature , or a function pointer type will determine the : in , out, and inout registers.

 the used registers set is :

-for a dynamic function call ( through a function pointer or a dll call) : all the registers not used in the signature ( except for the base pointer register and other special registers)
+for a fastdyncallee dynamic function call ( through a function pointer or a dll call) : all the registers not used in the signature ( except for the base pointer register and other special registers) for a fastdyncaller dynamic function call  ( through a function pointer or a dll call) : mo registers are in the used set .

 for a static call: